What Is Data Wrangling?

 - Data Validating: This activity surfaces data quality issues, and they have to be addressed with the necessary transformations.
 The rules of validation rules require repetitive programming steps to check the authenticity and the quality of your data

-- Data Publishing: Once all the above steps are completed, the final output of your data wrangling efforts are pushed downstream for your analytics needs
+- Data Publishing: Once all the above steps are completed, the final output of your data wrangling efforts is pushed downstream for your analytics needs

 Data wrangling is a core iterative process that throws up the cleanest, most useful data possible before you start your actual analysis.